 Note: Limit or avoid nightshade-family vegetables for the first three months: eggplant; tomatoes; peppers and potatoes because these can cause inflammation.

-Condiments Apple cider vinegar (raw and unfiltered only)
+Condiments, Apple cider vinegar (raw and unfiltered only)

 Dry mustard (or mustard with apple cider vinegar)